 The 2018 course was held in the eastern town of Karakol, not far from the borders with China and Kazakhstan.
 On this occasion forty women attended, who went on to share some of the course content with others in their professional circle.
 All participating teachers became increasingly motivated and enthusiastic about their teaching as they encountered new content and ways of teaching to promote their pupils’ learning process – so much so that a second course has been requested in this area.

+The 2024 course is already being planned.
 Our aim is that future generations of Kyrgyz children will benefit from their teachers’ experience of close contact with British professionals.